himichaelhe/michaelhe.github.io/index.md

 A growing list of pretty good essays:

 * [Stop Being Jealous Of WeChat](https://michaelhe.me/wechat)
+* A few more coming
 * End of list

 I also share my writing journey from time to time, for example this piece on [rewriting](https://world.hey.com/michaelhe/start-rewriting-bc92144b).
 You can take a look at my Chinese blog [here](https://mp.weixin.qq.com/s/cQC_9Z_Jj_e2i0Uhuiazbw).
 My WeChat account is michaelscorner.

+### Brief Bio

+I grew up in Shanghai.
+I have been in California since 2011.
+One day I will write about [my story in this fashion](https://twitter.com/patrickc/status/1025089196292157440?lang=en) from 2010 to 2020.
+For now, my story involves mostly In-N-Out.
+My usual order: cheeseburger with grilled onions, well-done fries animal style, and free iced water.

+This summer I am working at NPR's [Planet Money Indicator podcast](https://www.npr.org/podcasts/510325/the-indicator-from-planet-money).
+Please give it a listen!
+I hope to bring a few stories to life, for example BTS, anime, Stripe Atlas & Delaware, Shopify, etc. Stay tuned.

+I learn programming very slowly.
+I'd like to say it's because I'm busy, but the real reason is I'm not passionate about it _yet_.
+I would love to be more involved with software development.

 ### Bookshelf